 Dr. Martin Luther King, Jr. possessed a remarkable clarity of vision and purpose.
-He complemented these attributes with a sound, empathic understanding of the history of human oppression.
+He complemented these attributes with a sound understanding of the history of human oppression.
 Dr. King’s unequivocal renunciation of anti-Zionism reflected his consistent, courageous opposition to all manifestations of bigotry.
 Against the backdrop of resurgent Jew hatred worldwide, epitomized by the hypocritical Durban Conference on “Racism”, Dr. King’s candid, thoughtful reflections on the true nature of anti-Zionism are particularly edifying.

 Watch this very enlightening film that shows Dr. King’s strong support for the State of Israel and the Jewish people.
 He had a dream for peace in Israel, but understood that peace comes with security.